Advanced gas meters

 It will also eliminate the need for us to enter customers’ property regularly to read meters.

 Advanced gas meter benefits

 Advanced gas meters will offer customers a number of benefits:

 Switching to advanced meters will mean fewer cars on the road as we will no longer need to manually read individual meters, eliminating an estimated 1,100 tonnes of greenhouse gas emissions per year.

 Before we file our application with the B.C.
-Utilities Commission, we will be engaging with communities.
+Utilities Commission, we will be engaging with the community.

-The feedback we receive at information sessions–as well as by phone and email–will help us develop our application.
+The feedback we've received at information sessions–as well as by phone and email–will help us develop our application.